 The TUBE however is the Gastric Calibration Tube that fits all your needs:

-The TUBE is made of medical grade silicone, so that it does not become weak and floppy making it difficult to guide into certain a certain direction, like regular PVC tubes.
+The TUBE is made of medical grade silicone, which does not become weak and floppy after being exposed to body temperature, unlike regular PVC tubes.
+Floppy tubes are difficult to guide into a certain direction and tend to kink easily.

-It has 6 small holes for suction and aspiration avoiding kinking of the tube because of holes being too large.
-Large holes also have a tendency to suck stomach tissue into the hole when aspirated, leading to internal bleedings of the stomach (see fig. 1).
+It has 6 small holes for suction and aspiration, avoiding kinking of the tube because of holes being too large.
+Large holes also have a tendency to have stomach tissue sucked into the hole when aspirated, leading to internal bleedings of the stomach and vacuum formation (see fig. 1).

 There is a clip at the end of the tube which allows the anaesthesist to close the tube with the same hand with which he/she holds the end of the tube after he/she has injected the first syringe of methylene blue.
-No need to put the tube down, take a clamp and clamping it on the tube, taking the syringe off, filling the syringe, putting the filled syringe back on the tube, taking the clamp of again and then rehold the tube.
+This helps preventing unintentional leakage of methylene blue.

 The tube has cm markings allowing the surgeon to instruct the anaesthesist precisely as to how much to advance or pull back the tube (see fig. 2).

-The TUBE will indeed bring you to Pylorus station without any problems.
+The TUBE will therefor bring you to Pylorus station without any problems.
 Just mind the gap between the platform and the station.

 Fig. 1: 6 small holes for suction and aspiration